-The Puma Vikky Platform sneaker is a women’s sneaker.
-Sizes available are from 5.5 to 11.
-The pair fairly runs true to size.
+The Puma Vikky Platform sneaker is a women’s kick.
 It’s a basketball-inspired shoe so the foot is given enough support.
-The shoe features a lace-up front closure so wearers can adjust to get a snug and secure fit.
+The shoe features a lace-up front closure that wearers can adjust to get a snug and secure fit.

 The shoe has a platform construction topped by a classic suede upper that features a mesh tongue that’s breathable.
 It keeps the foot fresh with its SoftFoam insert.
 It’s a shoe that balances feminine appeal and sporty charm.
 It goes well with trendy styles.
 The chunky, platform outsole gives a high-rise look.
 The Puma Vikky Platform, whether in white or in other hues, works well with bomber jackets, skinny jeans, capris, tunics, skirts, shorts and other modern outfits.
 Wearers can complete their spring and summer looks with the Puma Vikky Platform.

 Most users are amazed by the comfort of this shoe.
 The Puma Vikky Platform features a SoftFoam sockliner and according to a few reviewers, it feels like walking on clouds.
 The plush tongue and collar also contribute to the comfort.
 Users are also comfortable enough to stand on this shoe even if it has a platform design.
 According to them, the height is just right and it doesn’t feel like a platform shoe.
 Since it carries a basketball shoe DNA, it is structured to keep the foot supported.